 WHY WE EXIST

-With a vision to promote, nurture and strengthen democracy and human rights, especially the right to freedom of religion or belief in Africa, AfriPAHR’s work is underpinned by the United Nations Declaration of Human Rights, the African Union’s (AU) Agenda 2063, the AU’s African Charter on Human and Peoples’ Rights, as well as the AU Charter on Democracy, Elections and Governance.
+With a vision to promote, nurture and strengthen democracy and human rights, especially the right to freedom of religion or belief in Africa, AfriPAHR’s work is underpinned by the United Nations Declaration of Human Rights (UDHR), the African Union’s (AU) Agenda 2063, the AU’s African Charter on Human and Peoples’ Rights, as well as the AU Charter on Democracy, Elections and Governance.

 We are a network of, independent, nonpartisan African parliamentarians who are committed to the promotion of democracy, good governance and human rights, in particular the right to freedom of religion or belief in Africa.